ec78/pddcce/docs/research_proposal.md

 ## 6. Conclusion

 We have presented dccelib, a GAUSS library for panel data estimation with cross-sectional dependence.
-The library implements the MG, CCE-MG, and DCCE-MG estimators of Pesaran (2006) and extensions, together with a complete suite of diagnostic and post-estimation tools.
-All core estimators are numerically validated against an independent R implementation, and the library is distributed with a fully reproducible empirical illustration based on Penn World Tables data.
+Version 1.2.0 implements the MG, CCE-MG, DCCE-MG, and PC-CCE-MG estimators of Pesaran (2006) and extensions, together with a complete suite of diagnostic and post-estimation tools.
+A formula-string API introduced in v1.2.0 eliminates manual column selection and reordering, making estimation scripts more concise and readable.
+All core estimators are numerically validated against an independent R implementation, and the library ships with nine fully reproducible example scripts based on Penn World Tables data.

 dccelib is available through the GAUSS Application Center and the Aptech Systems GitHub organization.
-It is released under an open-source license to facilitate use, inspection, and extension by the research community.
+It is released for non-commercial public use.
 Bug reports and feature requests may be submitted through the GitHub issue tracker.

-Future development priorities include: (i) automatic lag selection for `y_lags` and `cr_lags` based on information criteria computed over the individual-unit regressions; (ii) a spatial CCE variant that replaces simple cross-sectional averages with spatially weighted averages for applications with explicit network or geographic structure; (iii) factor-augmented panel VAR estimation; and (iv) extended compatibility testing with new GAUSS releases.
+Future development priorities include: (i) a spatial CCE variant that replaces simple cross-sectional averages with spatially weighted averages for applications with explicit network or geographic structure; (ii) factor-augmented panel VAR estimation; and (iii) extended compatibility testing with new GAUSS releases.

 We hope dccelib lowers the barrier to rigorous cross-sectionally robust inference for the substantial community of applied econometricians who conduct their work in GAUSS, and contributes to raising the standard of panel data practice in empirical macroeconomics and related fields.